Service Level Commitment

 CPDC provides oversight and management of the project and therefore a project management fee is assessed.
 Services include:

-Contingency funds are set aside for unforeseen conditions in the field However, if there is a client initated change to the original scope, additional funding will be required.
+Contingency funds are set aside for unforeseen conditions in the field However, if there is a client initiated change to the original scope, additional funding will be required.

 At construction completion and prior to occupancy of the project, the State Fire Marshal must issue a Certification of Occupancy (CoO).